b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/Joseph Smith.md

 link below

 Joseph Smith's name [shall be had for good and for evil](https://www.churchofjesuschrist.org/study/scriptures/pgp/js-h/1?lang=eng&id=p33#p33) among all nations?
 What exactly does that mean?
 Hasn't Mark Zuckerberg's name also been had for good and evil among all nations?
 Mussolini?
 Czar Nicholas III?
 Michael Jackson?
+Sam Bankman-Fried?
 Anyone with a wide reach will have their name for good and evil.
 Having both fanatic supporters and vitriolic opponents doesn't make Joseph Smith special.